Total Shoulder Replacement

 Osteoarthritis

-As the cartilage continues to deteriorate the joint will become increasingly stiff, inflamed, and painful.
-If conservative measures such as physical therapy, anti-inflammatory medication, and activity modifications fail to provide enough relief, total shoulder replacement is the procedure of choice.
-One prominent symptom that drives patients to act is night pain that interferes with sleep.
-Night pain is incredibly common for shoulder arthritis.
+As cartilage continues to deteriorate, the joint can become stiff, inflamed, and painful.
+When conservative care such as physical therapy, anti-inflammatory medication, or activity modification no longer brings relief, Dr. Jones may recommend total shoulder replacement.
+One of the most common symptoms prompting patients to seek treatment is night pain that interferes with sleep.

 Inflammatory Arthritis